As explained in the page about the

 exchange rate system would enable countries to neutralize their

 indebted money.
-They create foreign reserves in the banking
+These solutions create foreign reserves in the banking

 system that can be used to repay private sector debt (both bank and